jnozzi/cocoadev.com/SiteContent/General/SubclassNSTableViewForCellDrag.markdown

-Can [[NSTableView]] be subclassed so cells are draggable instead of just rows?
+Can General/NSTableView be subclassed so cells are draggable instead of just rows?
 How would I go about that?

 ----

-It sounds like you're looking for [[NSMatrix]].
+It sounds like you're looking for General/NSMatrix.